gufranthakur/FlowForge/README.md

 4. The program should launch successfully.
 For a more in-depth guide, refer to [Documentation](https://gufrans-organization.gitbook.io/flowforge-docs/getting-started/installing-java-21)

-Alternatively, you can also run the project via the source code.
+# Alternatively, you can also run the project via the source code.
-1. Copy the project via the CLI, or by downloading the .zip file
-2. extract the zip and open the project in IntelliJ IDEA
-3. Navigate to FlowForge.java (which contains the main method)
+IntelliJ IDEA is recommended.

+Make sure to have Java 21 installed.
+If you don't, you can download it within IntelliJ when the project is indexing, by clicking on "Configure SDK" on the top right corner

+1. Copy the HTTPS link of this repo
+2. Open IntelliJ IDEA, on the projects menu, click on "Clone Repository"
+3. Paste the link and clone it
-4. Click on run to execute the program
+4. Navigate to the "FlowForge.java" File, located in the flowforge package
+5. Right click on the editor, and click on "Run FlowForge.main()"

 ## To Contribute to FlowForge